apache/streams-master/src/site/markdown/faq.md

 If you are sure you can write code that is some combination of faster, more readable, better tested, easier to learn, easier to build with, or more maintainable than any existing framework (including Streams), maybe you should.

-On the other hand, maybe you are under-estimating how difficult it will be to optimize across these factors and continuous improving those libraries.
+But you are probably under-estimating how difficult it will be to optimize across all of these considerations, stay current with upgrades to underlying libraries, and fix whatever bugs are discovered.

-Or maybe your time is just more valuable focused on your product rather than on plumbing.
+Or maybe you are capable of doing it all flawlessly, but your time is just more valuable focused on your product rather than on plumbing

-Or maybe by joining forces with others who have more than just a passing interest in running water, everyone can run better, faster, stronger code assembled with expertise including your own.
+By joining forces with others who care about clean running water, everyone can run better, faster, stronger code: assembled with more diverse expertise for and tested in use cases beyond your own.

 ###    How is streams different than "*processing framework*"?

 You don't have to look hard to find great data processing frameworks for batch or for real-time.
-Storm, Spark, Samza, Flink, and Google Cloud Dataflow (soon-to-be Apache Beam) are mature and well-documented.
-NiFi and Apex are interesting new options.
+Pig, Hive, Storm, Spark, Samza, Flink, and Google Cloud Dataflow (soon-to-be Apache Beam) are all great.
+Apex and NiFi are interesting newer options.
+And this list only Apache Foundation JVM projects!

 At the core these platforms help you specify inputs, outputs, and a directed graph of computation and then run your code at scale.

-Streams supports a similar computational model, but is more focused on intelligently modeling the data that will flow through the stream than on stream execution.
-In this sense Streams is an alternative to avro or protocol buffers which prioritizes flexibility, expressivity, interoperability, and tooling ahead of speed or compute efficiency.
+Streams use this computational model as well, but is more focused on intelligently and correctly modeling the data that will flow through the stream than on stream execution.
+In this sense Streams is an alternative to avro or protocol buffers - one which prioritizes flexibility, expressivity, interoperability, and tooling ahead of speed or compute efficiency.

-Streams also seeks to make it easy to design and evolve streams, and to configure complex streams sensibly.
+Streams seeks to make it easy to design and evolve streams, and to configure complex streams sensibly.
 Where many processing frameworks leave all business logic and configuration issues to the developer, streams modules are designed to mix-and-match.
 Streams modules expect to be embedded with other frameworks and are organized to make that process painless.

+Streams also contains a library of plug-and-play data providers to collect and normalize data from a variety of popular sources.

 ###    How do I deploy Streams?